Doctor shopping is defined as seeking multiple treatment providers, either during an illness episode or to obtain prescription medications illegally.

 Prescription Drug Monitoring Programs collect data about controlled substances such as opioids from in-state pharmacists and mail-order pharmacies that ship prescriptions.

-Prescription opioid abuse is a serious issue in the U.S., but help is available.
+Prescription opioid use disorder is a serious issue in the U.S., but help is available.

-Finding The Best Prescription Drug Treatment For Your Situation
+Finding The Best Prescription Drug Treatment For You

-If you or a loved one have experienced doctor shopping due to uncontrolled drug use, it may be time to seek help.
+If you or a loved one has experienced doctor shopping due to uncontrolled drug use, it may be time to seek help.

-Contact our substance abuse treatment helpline today for a free addiction assessment and professional advice on finding an addiction treatment program that works for your situation.
+Contact our substance use disorder treatment helpline today for a free addiction assessment and professional advice on finding an addiction treatment program that works for your situation.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.